Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Supplementary Material

 \subsubsection{Training}

 We train our model in an unsupervised way via link prediction.
 For each paper in DBLP, we select one neighbor paper for it and construct a positive node pair.
-For each POI in Twitter, we select one neighbor tweet for it to become a positive node pair.
-For each book in Goodreads, one neighbor book is selected where we build a positive node pair.
+For each POI in Twitter, we select one neighbor tweet for it to make up a positive node pair.
+For each book in Goodreads, one neighbor book is selected to build a positive node pair.
 All these node pairs are used as positive training samples.
 The model is then trained via in-batch negative sampling.